bkleinen/bkleinen.github.io/hugo/content/classes/ss2024/info2/labs/lab-05.md

 ### Step 4: Make Zuul Playable via Telnet
 The Zuul Game uses standard input and output as user interface.
-This can easily be exchanged with the Input- and Output Stream comming from a Socket!
+This can easily be exchanged with the Input- and Output Stream coming from a Socket!

 1. Extract the input- and output streams System.in and System.out as fields initialized by parameters e.g. in the Game constructor.